 Column Lineage

-For each output column, lineage provides:
+For each output column, lineage reports:

-• Filter dependencies -- which columns appear in WHERE and HAVING clauses that constrain this column's rows
+- Filter dependencies.
+Which columns appear in WHERE and HAVING clauses that constrain this column's rows.

-• GROUP BY dependencies -- which columns appear in GROUP BY clauses affecting this column
+- GROUP BY dependencies.
+Which columns appear in GROUP BY clauses affecting this column.

-• Direct-copy detection -- whether the column is passed through unchanged or transformed by an expression
+- Direct-copy detection.
+Whether the column is passed through unchanged or transformed by an expression.

 The lineage engine handles the full range of SQL complexity:

-• CTEs -- WITH clauses, including recursive CTEs with cycle detection
+- CTEs, including recursive CTEs with cycle detection

-• Set operations -- UNION, INTERSECT, EXCEPT (traced by ordinal position)
+- Set operations: UNION, INTERSECT, EXCEPT (traced by ordinal position)

-• UNNEST -- array expansion (BigQuery, Presto)
+- UNNEST for array expansion (BigQuery, Presto)

-• Pipe syntax -- BigQuery's pipe operator chains
+- Pipe syntax (BigQuery's pipe operator chains)

 Example